alkampfergit/personal-blog/codewrecks/content/post/old/2011/08/use-sqlite-to-test-nhdatediff-function.md

 In this query with the DateAdd function I want to obtain a date that is calculated adding an amount of days from a reference date.
 Running this query against a SQLite database gave me an error, clearly because there is no DateAdd function in SQLite.

-The solution is simple, you can use the julianday if you are using the â€œddâ€ constant in the DateAdd function (you are subtracting days and not seconds or other time value).
+The solution is simple, you can use the julianday if you are using the *dd* constant in the DateAdd function (you are subtracting days and not seconds or other time value).
 You can add this function to your custom dialect to create a DateAdd function in the SQLite dialect.

 RegisterFunction("DateAdd", new SQLFunctionTemplate(NHibernateUtil.Date, "julianday(?3) + ?2"));

-This is valid only if you use the DateAdd(â€œddâ€, xxx, yy) but since this is my situation, this solves my problems.
+This is valid only if you use the DateAdd(*dd*, xxx, yy) but since this is my situation, this solves my problems.

 Alk.